 During this convalescent period, we really want to be using human milk.
 It has a lot of non-nutritional factors that formula is not able to duplicate.
-It leads to increased immune protection, modulates the microbiota, improves baby's and intestinal maturation.
+It leads to increased immune protection, modulates the baby's microbiota, and improves intestinal maturation.
 However, although breast milk is optimal for all preterm infants, it does require supplementation to provide and sustain adequate growth in preterm infants.
 We should also not forget that qualified, intensive, and extended lactation support is really required for mothers to allow them to produce milk for their babies.